RELEBOHILE-PHEKO/Negpod-26_PLD2/README.md

 # NEGPOD-26_PLD2
-This application is the beta of an inventory management system for farmers - small enterprise and subsistence farmers in Africa.
+This application is the beta version of an inventory management system for farmers - small enterprise and subsistence farmers in Africa.